National team appearances in the FIBA Basketball World Cup

 National team appearances in the FIBA Basketball World Cup are the number of appearances that individual country's basketball national teams have made at the FIBA Basketball World Cup.
-A total of 59 countries have made at least one appearance in the FIBA international senior men's basketball competition.
+A total of 65 countries have made at least one appearance in the FIBA international senior men's basketball competition.

 African, European and teams from the Americas composed the first World Championship – Asian and Oceanian teams did not want to make a long trip to Argentina, the venue of the tournament.
 Egypt finished fifth in the inaugural world championship, the best finish by a team from Africa.
 An Asian team, the Philippines, made their debut on the second tournament, where they finished third, the best finish by an Asian team.

 Australia was the first team from Oceania to participate in the tournament, in 1970.
 New Zealand was defeated in the 2002 bronze medal game, earning them a fourth-place finish, a position the Australian team equaled in 2019.

 European and teams from the Americas dominated the tournament, with teams from either confederation disputing the gold medal.
 Since 1978, the first time a final was played, there have been five all-European and six Europe-Americas finals.
 The worst finish by a European team since 1963 was second; for a team from the Americas, the worst all-time was third.

 The tournament formats prior to the 1978 tournament were two round robin phases – teams were first divided into several groups, with the top teams from the group stage qualifying for the Final Group, where they play each other once.
 The team with the best record after the Final Group wins the gold medal, with ties broken by games played between tied teams.
 All tournaments after the 1978 tournament determined the world champion via a playoff – in 1978 and 1982, the top two teams from the final group squared off for the championship; since 1986, a single-elimination tournament has been used.

 The national team with the most wins is the USA, with five.
 Although teams bearing the name of "Yugoslavia" have won five titles, FIBA used to consider the championships to have been won by two national teams.
 The first three were won by the team that represented the Socialist Federal Republic of Yugoslavia.
 The other two were won by a team representing the Federal Republic of Yugoslavia, which FIBA treats as the predecessor of the current Serbia national team.
 Furthermore, a Yugoslav team was able to finish at least third from 1963 to 2002.

-Spain is the current World Champion, winning the gold medal game against Argentina at the 2019 FIBA Basketball World Cup.
+Germany is the current World Champion, winning the gold medal game against Serbia at the 2023 FIBA Basketball World Cup.

 Debut of teams

-A total of 60 national teams have appeared in at least one FIBA Basketball World Cup in the history of the tournament through the 2019 competition, and at least 4 will debut in 2023.
+A total of 65 national teams have appeared in at least one FIBA Basketball World Cup in the history of the tournament through the 2023 competition.
 Each successive Basketball World Cup has had at least one team appearing for the first time.
 Countries competing in their first Basketball World Cup are listed below by year.